17. Packages

 import sibling_module statement.

-More complex Packages sometimes factor out related functionality as Subpackages for the same reason that Python supports Subpackages within Packages: modularity and maintainability—each Subpackage has its own sphere of responsibility.
-The method of doing this is exactly the same as implementing Python Subpackages.
+More complex Packages sometimes factor out related functionality as Subpackages for the same reason that Python supports Subpackages within Packages: modularity and maintainability—each Subpackage and each Python module has its own sphere of responsibility, which reduces complexity within each Subpackage.
+The method of doing this is exactly the same as implementing any Python Subpackage.
 Usually developers will want to limit doing this to when it makes sense to do so: when the subpackage is relatively self-contained, providing its own data and/or services to the main Package, and (preferably) only depending upon external Packages that ship with Python.
-(What you don’t want is to have 2 or more modules that are circularly dependent upon one another.
-Doing that generates an exception while the Package is being loaded, and will thus prevent your Package from being loaded successfully.)

 There is an important caveat to using Subpackages in a Sublime Text Package if

-you have the Package Control Package installed (which is true for virtually all
+you have the Package Control Package installed (which is true for most

-Sublime Text installations).
+Sublime Text users).
 The reason for this is that the Package

 Control Package automatically updates installed Packages while Sublime Text